Your search did not match any results.

 Yes.
-Other than Remote Access, the rest of Dyn’s legacy e-commerce services are being retired in favor of OCI’s next generation platform with all the great benefits we’ve listed above.
-Please ensure that your transition to OCI or another service provider is complete on or before May 31, 2020.
+Other than Remote Access, the rest of Dyn’s legacy e-commerce services are being retired in favor of Oracle Cloud Infrastructure’s next generation platform with all the great benefits we’ve listed above.
+Please ensure that your transition to Oracle Cloud Infrastructure or another service provider is complete on or before May 31, 2022.
 At that time, we plan to retire the Dyn legacy services and no further access will be available.

 Log into account.dyn.com with your eCommerce username and password and cancel your account.

 Yes, please set up your new customer support account with Oracle.